 Cripple Creek still stands today as a casino hot spot in Colorado, which is now the town’s most important source of income.
 Explore Cripple Creek’s rich heritage with a visit to historic sites including the Butte Theater, Cripple Creek Jail Museum, and the Victor Hotel Thomas Museum, plus be sure to see the operating Cripple Creek & Victor Gold Mine that still produces gold to this day.

 Today, Silverton still stands as a favorite year-round destination for travelers looking to get a taste of mountain life.
-Within the town, visitors will enjoy the historic downtown district filled with shops, restaurants, historic landmarks, and be sure to brush up on your history at the Heritage Museum, which takes a look at Silverton’s mining past.
+Within the town, visitors will enjoy the historic downtown district filled with shops, restaurants, and historic landmarks.
+Be sure to brush up on your history at the Heritage Museum, which takes a look at Silverton’s mining past.

 Encounter some of Creede’s historic past by taking the Bachelor Historic Loop Tour.
 The tour takes visitors past 17 different mine structures and shafts that remain as part of the Creede Mining District.
 And for more about Creede’s mining history visit the Creede Underground Mining Museum and the Last Chance Mine.